If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 A contact record is used by the national contact centre (NCC) to record an NFA, advice or information is provided.

-Tamariki with an open case
+Tamariki and rangatahi with an open case

 Information must not be entered only as a casenote – where 'new' information identifies concerns that are different from the previous concerns or are the same as previous concerns but have occurred at a different time, this information must be considered using the decision response tool.